 The reference points to support SMS delivery using SBA are described in TS 23.540 [142].

 The reference points to support Ranging based services and Sidelink Positioning are described in TS 23.586 [180].

+The reference points to support Ambient IoT are described in TS 23.xxx [xx].